Separate Shell Session

-WinSCP allows you to perform some operations that are normally not possible with SFTP protocol.
-This includes an execution of remote command and a direct duplication of remote file.
+WinSCP allows you to perform some operations that are normally not possible with base SFTP protocol.
+This includes an execution of remote command, a direct duplication of remote file or calculation of file checksums.
 To support these features with SFTP protocol, WinSCP can open a separate shell session to perform the commands on.
 The shell session is opened automatically (with suppressible confirmation) when you attempt to use any of the mentioned features.
 After the command is executed, the shell session will be kept in background for future use.

 For the feature to work, WinSCP must be able to open a shell session similar to one used by SCP sessions.
 So while you are using SFTP protocol, you may still need to alter options on the SCP/Shell page of the Advanced Site Settings dialog if the defaults do not work.
 Also, for the feature to work, the shell must use the same path syntax as the SFTP server.